Ah, Italia! It's everybody's favorite destination.

 Plan to spend one day touring Ancient Rome archaeological sites.
 Another day can be spent seeing the Piazza Navona, Campo de Fiori, Pantheon, Trevi fountain, and Spanish steps (all free!) and visiting museums.
 My favorite districts?
 Trestevere, the Jewish quarter, and the up and coming Testaccio, where you can dine on real Roman food--the parts of the animals usually ignored by consumers.
 Here's my Recommended 3-day Itinerary for Rome.

 You'll also need a day if you want to visit Vatican City including the Vatican Museums, St. Peter's Basilica, Sistine Chapel, and Castel Saint Angelo.
 Tip: If you want to see the Pope, go on Wednesday and get tickets far in advance.
-See How to Request an Audience with the Pope from Europe for Visitors
+See How to Request an Audience with the Pope from Europe Travel.

 Page 2: A week in Tuscany or Umbria